Home | About me | Contact | What's new | Privacy

 Tunnel

-Posted at the entrance to a tunnel.
+Posted at the entrance to a tunnel and may also show the name of the tunnel.
 Drivers must turn on their low-beam headlights.
 U-turns are prohibited, and accidents or breakdowns must be moved to a designated emergency wayside.

 Tunnel